3elk/gashIP/README.md

 =======================================================

 PS: This is a beginner project I made in about 4 days, THIS IS NOT PERFECT! if there are any flaws found, LET ME KNOW!

+Also, if there are any issues in the .BAT version, try the .EXE version!